 so they just turn them out on the streets to fend for themselves… or be caught by the dog catchers

-From the experience I’ve had, since I started working with the Romanian Rescuers, and fostering Romanian dogs, is that so many of these dogs are well balanced, well grounded and very loving, and because they are mostly all mixed breed, they aren’t the genetic car crash that many of the pedigree dogs in this country are.
-This means they don’t tend to suffer with the predominant health issues that many pedigree dogs do, because of the narrowed gene pool they are bred from, but that’s not to say Romanian dogs don’t have health issues.
+From the experience I’ve had, since I started working with the Romanian Rescuers, and fostering Romanian dogs, is that many of these dogs are well balanced, well grounded and very loyal and loving, and because they are mostly all mixed breed, they often aren’t the genetic car crash that many of the pedigree dogs in this country are.
+This means they don’t tend to suffer with the predominant and recurring health issues that many pedigree dogs do, because of the narrowed gene pool they are bred from, but that’s not to say Romanian dogs don’t have health issues.
 Many of them are ill treated, starved and injured from living on the streets, so there can certainly be health issues to contend with and this is something you should ensure you check out with your rescuer before you adopt.

 There is a huge variety of dogs to choose from as well, small ones, big ones, fluffy ones, short coated ones, young ones, old ones, whatever you could want, many of them with beautiful markings and unusual coats.
 Unfortunately in this country, when a pedigree breed becomes popular it gets seriously over produced by breeders wanting to cash in on this popularity, and the result of this is our shelters very quickly become full of predominantly one breed.